How to protect your furry friend from the cold this winter?

 - Give them a comfortable bed insulated from the floor.
 Place it away from drafts or open doors.

-- Use soft or thermal blankets, and if they are sensitive to cold, add a “cave” style bed to retain heat.
+- Use soft or thermal blankets, and if they get cold easily, add a cave-style bed to retain heat.

 - If they sleep outside (although it’s not ideal), make sure they have a well-insulated, dry, and wind-protected kennel.